Septic System Inspections (On-Site Wastewater)

 - $450.00—Level 1 (Everything in FHA/VA/HUD – PLUS: Antimony, Arsenic, Barium, Beryllium, Cadmium, Calcium, Chromium, Copper, Iron, Magnesium, Manganese, Mercury, Nickel.
 Selenium, Silver, Sodium, Thallium, Uranium, Vanadium, Zinc, Hardness) (takes 10 business days to get results from the lab)

-Pricing for Well Inspection During the SAME VISIT as Septic Inspection:
+Pricing for water testing with Well Inspection During the SAME VISIT as Septic Inspection:

 - $75.00 (Coliform bacterial analysis) (takes 3 business days to get results from the lab)